-It should be noted that whilst in the military area, access is limited to the following:
+It should be noted that during our 2020 event, public access in the miltary area will be strictly limited to the following:

 - Imber Church and the path and field between it and the main road;

-- The Imber Range Perimeter Path (open all year round).
+- The Imber Range Perimeter Path which is a public footpath which passes close to Gore Cross and by New Zealand Farm Camp (open all year round).

-Please note that all other roads, paths, buildings and fields are strictly off-limits – this particularly applies to the burnt out tanks and the “houses” at Imber, most of which were constructed by the military for training purposes and are not original.
+Please note that all other roads, paths, buildings and fields are strictly off-limits, no matter interesting and inviting they may look! this particularly applies to the burnt out tanks and the “houses” at Imber, most of which were constructed by the military for training purposes and are not original.